 Fix: Bug #857.
 Get CMake to compile with g++ instead of c++ (clang) compiler to eliminate warnings.

-Updated by Robin Mills almost 9 years ago
+Updated by Robin Mills over 9 years ago

 - Status changed from Assigned to Resolved

 - % Done changed from 0 to 90